Data Thanatology | After Digital Media Euthanasia

 It’s possible that in the future, those basic info units from different seeds will be combined by data geneticists in the hope to reestablish the genetic code of the ideas of this time.
 Maybe they will keep this basic units in other devices, into new kind of seeds.

 Digital DNA pieces

 It have been stored only 99 floppy seeds with 10 submissions each one [genes of 130kB] from key contributors that are stored in all floppy seeds randomly combined with submissions from an open call.
 Thus each seed is completely different from the other ninety-eight.

 Aristide Antonas, DEMILIT [Brian Finoki, Nick Sowers and Javier Arbona], Greg J. Smith, Nahrain Al-Mousawi, Pedro Gadanho, Pedro Hernández [La Periferia Doméstica] and Rory Hyde.

 The contributions selected from the Call for Submissions are:

 Anargyros Drolapas, Anthi Tzakou, Benjamin Pothier, Daniel Perlin, Eva Papamargariti, Juan Carlos Barrios, Léopold Lambert, Luca Silenzi, Maro Tsagka, Mimi Zeiger, Mindaugas Skrupskelis, Nick Axel, Paco Gonzalez, Panos Dragonas, VITAMIN

-The first floppy seeds will be released in a Brutally Early meeting in the forthcoming Venice Biennale.
-It is said that it will be the smallest pavilion ever.
+The first floppy seeds was release in a Brutally Early Club in the Venice Biennale 2012.
+It is said that it was the smallest pavilion ever.